 The Princess Alice Bank is a submerged seamount in the Atlantic Ocean which rises from a depth of approximately 2,500 meters.
-It was discovered during an expedition of Prince Albert of Monaco on July 9 in 1896 and named after his daughter.
-Since then the place has been known as to fishermen a rich fishing ground.
+It was discovered during an expedition of Prince Albert of Monaco on July 9 in 1896.
+Since then the place has been well known to fishermen as a rich fishing ground.
 Deep-sea currents are colliding here, bringing tremendous upwelling to the ocean surface which in turn creates a thriving environment for marine mammals, big fish and shoal.

 Mobulas can be found in groups from two to 50 animals and often curiously approach the divers up close.
-Pelagic fish such as barracudas, wahoos, bonitos, triggerfish as well as swordfish, stingrays and sea devils are common sightings in this area as well.
+Pelagic fish such as barracudas, bonitos, triggerfish as well as swordfish, stingrays and monkfish are common sightings in this area as well.
 Very rarely you can observe whale sharks and mantas.

-Today the bank is famous as one of the best diving spots in the world.
+Today the Princess Alice Bank is famous as one of the best diving spots in the world.
 The video from 14.07.2013 explains why.

 “Dive at the number one dive site in the Atlantic, the meeting point of Mobulas!”